 On April 29, we talked about a new WiaTag version and invited everyone to participate in public beta testing.
 Many people supported our proposal: they downloaded WiaTag, sent their comments and suggestions.
 We took your feedback into account, made some changes to the product, and on June 30 uploaded it to the App Store and Google Play, fully replacing the old WiaTag version.

 Here's what has changed in the Android and iOS apps.

-We have completely redesigned how WiaTag looks and feels: now the app both retains its wide functionality and becomes easy to use.
+We have completely redesigned how WiaTag looks and works: now the app both retains its wide functionality and becomes easier to use.